crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 values in other columns are calculated and displayed for.

 The `status` column displays the verification status for each crate.
-A `pass` value indicates it has been reviewed by enough trusted people (default is `1`) to consider it trustworthy.
+A `pass` value indicates that it has been reviewed by a sufficient number of trusted peers.

 Verification of dependencies is considered as successful only if all the values in `status` column contain `pass` value.